alan-turing-institute/AssurancePlatform/site/docs/platform-details/about.md

   create a new AssuranceCase, and POSTs it to the API endpoint that then adds it to the database.
-- [ItemViewer](src/components/ItemViewer.js) Text view of any DB object other than an AssuranceCase (i.e. it could be a TopLevelNormativeGoal, Context, PropertyClaim, Argument, EvidentialClaim, or Evidence).
+- [ItemViewer](src/components/ItemViewer.js) Text view of any DB object other than an AssuranceCase (i.e. it could be a TopLevelNormativeGoal, Strategy, PropertyClaim, Argument, EvidentialClaim, or Evidence).
 The type of object to be displayed is passed to the component via the "type" prop.
 The component itself is shown as a layer on CaseContainer when a node on the mermaid chart